Testing and Other Ways to Know what is Going On

 Before I list laboratory tests, I’d like to acquaint you with some simple FREE ways you can acquire clues about what might be out of balance.

 - Be aware of your body.
 We will likely notice and be curious if we gain or lose a lot of weight without having made an obvious change.
 However, there are many subtle signs that might go unnoticed.
 In Chinese medicine there is a whole system of diagnosis based just on the tongue.
-Often they point to something as simple as a nutrient deficiency.
+Clues often point to something as simple as a nutrient deficiency.
+The Chinese also attribute meaning to the time of night you wake up.
+See the graphic clock at the bottom of this page.

 - Keep a log.
 In a notebook keep track of the day, time, what you ate or drank and how you feel or the status of any issue you are watching.
 Reviewing the record can highlight trends and connections and such things as immediate and delayed reactions to foods listed below.
 Then you can tease apart the individual foods and ingredients to find the culprit.